 Wash and Dry the Printed Models

-Remove models from the build platform, and rinse in isopropyl alcohol (IPA, 90% or higher, 99% recommended) for 15-20 minutes to clean and remove liquid resin before post-curing.
-After cleaning, rinse parts in clean IPA for 2-5 minutes.
+Remove models from the build platform, and rinse in isopropyl alcohol (IPA, 90% or higher, 99% recommended) for 10-20 minutes to clean and remove liquid resin before post-curing.
+To automate the washing process, Form Wash agitates the alcohol bath and removes parts from the bath after a set time.
+After cleaning, rinse parts in clean IPA.
 Inspect the models closely to ensure all uncured resin has been removed, then air dry the models for 30-45 minutes before post-curing.

 When removing flat parts from the build platform, consider using the flush cutters included in the finish kit to release the model at its corner edge.
 Use the part removal tool to release parts with chamfered bottom surfaces and the scraper to detach dies from the build platform.

 For optimal mechanical properties, accuracy, and precision, expose washed and dried models to 405 nm light at 60°C for 60 minutes.